 The degree and heterogeneity of the different studies have made a scattered, sometimes confounding and still-uncertain base of information about consumer value.
 To explain polysemy and terminology of consumer value some scholars suggest that the idea of value is a standout amongst the most overused and abused ideas in sociologies as a rule and in marketing/administration writing specifically (Khalifa, 2004).
 Value and values are two distinctive assembles.
 Value must be grasped as the result of an evaluative judgment, while "values" refer to the guidelines, rules, criteria, standards, objectives, or beliefs that serve as the premise for those evaluative judgments (Holbrook 1994, 1999).
 Consumer values are the criteria considered by Flint, Woodruff and Gardial (1997) as the unwritten convictions that guide behavior, since they imitate individuals' sought "extreme end-states of existence".
-The difference between the consumer value and the customer value can be identified by the work of Lai (1995), who proposes that customer value concentrates on "the buyers' evaluation of product purchase at the time of buying ", while customer value "stress people's valuation on the consumption or possession of products " (Lai, 1995).
+The difference between the consumer value and the customer value can be identified by the work of Lai (1995), who proposes that customer value "stress people's valuation on the consumption or possession of products " (Lai, 1995).